Apoo141104/travel_app/README.md

 - 🔐 User authentication and profile management
 - 🗺️ Interactive map integration for destination visualization
 - 🧾 Expense tracking with categorization
-- 📱 Responsive design for mobile and desktop devices

 ---